appliedengdesign/vscode-gcode-syntax/CONTRIBUTING.md

 - [Changing a commit message](https://help.github.com/articles/changing-a-commit-message/)
 - [How to squash commits](https://help.github.com/articles/about-pull-request-merges/)

+Search open/closed issues before submitting any code changes because someone may have pushed the same code before.

+Please create an issue _before_ creating your pull request.

 ### Branches

 Create a local working branch that is specific to the scope of the changes that you want to make and then submit a pull request when your changes are ready.
 Each branch you create should be as specific as possible to streamline work flow and to reduce the possibility of merge conflicts.
 For instance, consider creating a branch to work on documentation or to fix a typo.